lisazumana03/prp372s-semester1-digitalportfolio/README.md

 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/PersonalityAssessmentProof.png)
 ### Reflection (STAR techique):
-This submission reflect on what my traits are as a person and I completed the course as shown in the screenshot.
-In terms of situation, I found myself struggling to find my career path based on my personality.
-I was expected to draw up a personality assessment and a career path based on the results of my personality assessment.
-The action I undertook to assess my personality was to identify my strengths and weaknesses that I have as a human being, and in terms of my job hunting, I would also identify my opportunities and threats when it comes to working in the industry.
-In the end, I worked out what my career path would be based on my personality.
+**Situation:** I found myself struggling to find my career path based on my personality.

+**Task:** I was expected to draw up a personality assessment and a career path based on the results of my personality assessment.

+**Opportunity:** I had to assess my personality was to identify my strengths and weaknesses that I have as a human being, and in terms of my job hunting, I would also identify my opportunities and threats when it comes to working in the industry.

+**Result:** I worked out what my career path would be based on my personality.
 ## Create a CV
 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/CreateACVProof.png)